Steve's Software Page

 I've maintained many different Debian packages over the years, and worked in many other roles from Project Leader on down.

 The bugs in my packages are here.

-I am Treasurer of the Debian UK Society, a group consisting of the UK Debian Developers.
-We are the group that organise Debian's presence at Linux expos and trade shows in the UK.
+I used to be Treasurer of the Debian UK Society, a group consisting of the UK Debian Developers.
+We were the group that organise Debian's presence at Linux expos and trade shows in the UK.

-I'm also an active participant in the Debian CD team, the group responsible for creating CD and DVD images of Debian releases.
+I'm also the leader of the Debian Images Team, the group responsible for creating CD/DVD/USB images of Debian releases.
 I also write and sell these CDs and DVDs.